 A third (3rd) such violation shall result in the Goalkeeper being assessed a Game Misconduct Penalty and a goal shall be awarded.
-When a Major or Match Penalty is committed by the Goalkeeper that causes the shot to fail, the Referee shall permit the "Penalty Shot" to be taken over again and the appropriate penalties shall be assessed to the Goalkeeper.
+When a Major Penalty is committed by the Goalkeeper that causes the shot to fail, the Referee shall permit the "Penalty Shot" to be taken over again and the appropriate penalties shall be assessed to the Goalkeeper.

-The Goalkeeper may attempt to stop the "Penalty Shot" in any manner except by throwing their stick or any object, or by deliberately dislodging the goal, in which case a goal shall be awarded.
+The Goalkeeper may attempt to stop the "Penalty Shot" in any manner except by throwing their stick or any object, deliberately removes their helmet and/or face mask, or by deliberately dislodging the goal, in which case a goal shall be awarded.